Nalaster the Clever,

 surviving issue, the 28 year old Nalaster(1) was crowned as Grand Prince.
 He

-had been with his brother in exiling the dissident Naelax to the north, but had
+had echoed the policy of his brother in exiling the dissident Naelax to the north, but had

 also argued that the church of Hextor shared a large part of the blame for the

 recent rising.
-His brother had opposed such a policy, afraid of alienating the
+Gennor had opposed such a policy, afraid of alienating the

 loyalty.
 These were the Hextorans who, led by Prince Leo Naelax, had chosen

-exile in the north and were intent on carving out new homes from the lands of
+exile in the Flannish Marches of the north and were intent on carving out new homes from the lands of

-the Flan and Ur-Flan still hostile to Aerdy.
-The majority of the priesthood led
+the Flan and Ur-Flan tribes still hostile to Aerdy.
+Remaining in Medegia, the majority of the priesthood led

-hostility to any attempts by Grand Prince Gennor to move them.
+hostility to even the mild attempts by Grand Prince Gennor to suppress them.
 Supported by a

-still sizeable number of the Medegian nobility, they pledged their loyalty but
+still sizeable number of the Medegian nobility, they pledged their loyalty to the Garasteth but

 against them, Nalaster undertook a project of rebuilding and expanding the